WhirligigGirl/Whirligig-World/README.md

 Kopernicus Expansion Continued: GNU General Public License.

+Sigma Loading Screens: Copyright Sigma88, used with explicit permission.

 Derbin cloud map: JAXA Venus Data.
 Map is copyright Snowfall-The-Cat 2018.
 "Use this however you like, just give me a credit if possible for assembling." https://www.deviantart.com/snowfall-the-cat/art/Venus-Clouds-733625463